immcantation/tigger/docs/topics/plotNovel.md

 Details
 -------------------

-The first panel in the plot shows, for all sequences which align to a particular germline allele, the mutation frequency at each postion along the aligned sequence as a function of the sequence-wide mutation count.
+The first panel in the plot shows, for all sequences which align to a particular germline allele, the mutation frequency at each position along the aligned sequence as a function of the sequence-wide mutation count.
 Each line is a position.
 Positions that contain polymorphisms (rather than somatic hypermutations) will exhibit a high apparent mutation frequency for a range of sequence-wide mutation counts.
 The positions are color coded as follows:

 + red:    the position(s) pass(ess) the novel allele test
 + yellow: the position(s) pass(ess) the y-intercept test but not other tests
 + blue:   the position(s) didn't pass the y-intercept test and was(were) not further considered

 The second panel shows the nucleotide usage at each of the polymorphic positions as a function of sequence-wide mutation count.
 If no polymorphisms were identified, the panel will show the mutation count.

 To avoid cases where a clonal expansion might lead to a false positive, TIgGER examines the combinations of J gene and junction length among sequences which perfectly match the proposed germline allele.
 Clonally related sequences usually share the same V gene, J gene and junction length.
 Requiring the novel allele to be found in different combinations of J gene and junction lengths is a proxy for requiring it to be found in different clonal lineages.